paulbarmstrong/cdk-static-website-from-asset/README.md

 import * as cdk from "aws-cdk-lib" import * as route53 from "aws-cdk-lib/aws-route53"
 import * as s3_assets from "aws-cdk-lib/aws-s3-assets"
-import { AssetWithBuild, StaticWebsite } from "cdk-static-website-from-asset" import { Construct } from "constructs"
+import { AssetWithBuild, StaticWebsite } from "@paulbarmstrong/cdk-static-website-from-asset"
+import { Construct } from "constructs"

 export class MyStack extends cdk.Stack {